-01. To engage with and listen to you about your experiences of health and social care.
+To engage with and listen to you about your experiences of health and social care.
 You might see us out in the community, at events, in drop-ins - we try to meet you in the places that matter to give you a chance to have your say.

-02. To represent your views to decision makers in health and social care.
+To represent your views to decision makers in health and social care.
 By law, they now must let us know what they plan to do with your feedback.
-If they can't act on it, they need to tell us why.
+If they can't act on it, they need to tell us whyYou will undergo a trial period which gives us both a chance to see how things are working out